 Favero said in a statement that: “This improvement has been made possible through extensive research and development to optimize the algorithm, ensuring extended battery life without compromising the high accuracy and consistency of data that our products are known for.”

 In any case, go give it a whirl and let me know how it goes in the comments.
-While Favero already won most people’s money compared to Garmin’s Rally units (based mostly just on price), the battery was one of the last comparison sheet items that Favero was ‘losing’ from a technical standpoint (Rally x10 series is at 90 hours).
-That piece of the puzzle is solved, with the only comparison sheet items thing left for Favero is to come out with a Look pedal option for their Pro series.
+While Favero already won most people’s money compared to Garmin’s Rally units (based mostly just on price), the battery was one of the last items on the comparison sheet where Favero was ‘losing’ from a technical standpoint (Rally x10 series is at 90 hours).
+That piece of the puzzle is solved, with the only thing on the comparison sheet left for Favero is to come out with a Look pedal option for their Pro series.

 Either way, I’ve bought a number of Favero Pro RS & MX series units over the last year to use as power meter comparison pedals for both myself and my wife’s bikes, given the price point is great, and the just-works factor is high.